Rural Oregon Emergency Medical Services

 The Oregon Office of Rural Health supports Oregon’s rural EMS agencies in meeting their mission and the needs of their communities.

-Oregon’s Personal Income Tax Credit for Rural Volunteer EMTs
+Oregon’s Personal Income Tax Credit for Rural Volunteer Emergency Medical Service Providers (EMSP)

-The 2005 Oregon Legislature passed Senate Bill 31 which grants up to $250 in personal income tax credits, beginning with tax year 2006, to eligible EMTs who volunteer their services to rural Oregon communities.
+The 2005 Oregon Legislature passed Senate Bill 31 which grants up to $250 in personal income tax credit to eligible EMSPs who volunteer their services to rural Oregon communities.

-For more information visit the Oregon Rural Volunteer EMT Tax Credit page.
+For more information visit the Oregon Rural Volunteer EMSP Tax Credit page.